Important Solar Program Update

 - Interconnection with a PV rebate

-Business customer-generators who own or lease their solar system may request rebates for a system up to 100kW CEC-AC watt in size.
+Business customer-generators who own, lease or enter into PPA agreements to obtain their solar system may request rebates for a system up to 100kW CEC-AC watt in size.

-On systems over 10kW CEC-AC watts, the customer-generator is responsible for providing required metering infrastructure, including applicable phone lines, for rebates.
-It is highly recommended the program infrastructure requirements be thoroughly reviewed as costs for infrastructure will alter cost effectiveness calculations.
+On systems over 10kW CEC-AC watts, the customer-generator is responsible for providing required production metering infrastructure for PBI incentives, including applicable phone lines, for rebates.
+It is highly recommended the Roseville Electric construction standards and Handbook be thoroughly reviewed to learn Roseville Electric's requirements and to understand the cost implications with PBI systems.

 A one-time estimated performance based incentive (EPBI) is paid for systems less than 10kW CEC-AC watts.
 Quarterly performance based incentives (PBI) are paid on systems 10kW CEC-AC watts and larger, payments are based on actual system energy production for 5 to 10 years depending on system size.
 Customer-generators must obtain a performance monitoring contract for the length of the PBI payment.